craigpeacock/ESP32_CAN/README.md

 The code currently sends a four byte frame containing an incrementing UINT32 value.
 It continues to send these inremental frames as fast as the CANbus permits.

 # GPIO & Transceiver
 The ESP32 requires an external CAN transceiver.
-I use the SN65HVD230.
+I would recommend the use of the SN65HVD230.

-CTX should be connected to GPIO21 (defined by TX_GPIO_NUM) CRX should be connected to GPIO22 (defined by RX_GPIO_NUM)
+* CTX should be connected to GPIO21 (defined by TX_GPIO_NUM)
+* CRX should be connected to GPIO22 (defined by RX_GPIO_NUM)